gura-doc/gura-doc.github.io/document/library-reference/chapter-33.md

 <p>
 <div><strong style="text-decoration:underline">math.optimize</strong></div>
 <div style="margin-bottom:1em"><code>math.optimize(expr:expr):map {block?}</code></div>
-Returns an optimized expression of the given argument <code>expr</code>, which needs to be made up of mathematical elements.
+Returns an optimized expression of the given argument <code class="highlighter-rouge">expr</code>, which needs to be made up of mathematical elements.
 </p>
 <p>
-If <code>block</code> is specified, it would be evaluated with a block parameter <code>|rtn:expr|</code>, where <code>rtn</code> is the created instance.
+If <code class="highlighter-rouge">block</code> is specified, it would be evaluated with a block parameter <code class="highlighter-rouge">|rtn:expr|</code>, where <code class="highlighter-rouge">rtn</code> is the created instance.
 In this case, the block's result would become the function's returned value.
 </p>
 <p>
 <div><strong style="text-decoration:underline">math.real</strong></div>